Kumamoto Japan Travel Guide

 Different rental options serve different travel styles.

-Kumamoto city center is quite pedestrian-friendly, making exploration on foot pleasant.
+Kumamoto city center is quite pedestrian-friendly, making on-foot exploration pleasant.

 Safe Exploration